 For example, some children need treatment before all of their permanent teeth have grown in.
 Others may be able to wait until their teenage years, especially if they only have mild dental crowding.

 Orthodontists recommend beginning check-ups around 6 or 7.
 During this stage of life, children have a mixture of baby teeth and permanent teeth (mixed dentition phase).

 Depending on the severity of misalignment, some children need early treatment before all of their permanent teeth grow in.

 In particular, your child may be a candidate for early treatment if they have:

 Many pre-teens, teens, and young adults seek orthodontic treatment.
-In fact, this is the most common age group to undergo treatment because all of their permanent teeth have likely grown in.
+This is the most common age group to undergo treatment because all permanent teeth have likely grown in.